 Become a member

-With over 1,200 members in more than 120 countries and territories we are the largest international network of civil society organisations working together to strengthen the resilience of communities most at risk of disasters.
+With 1,589 members in 129 countries we are the largest international network of civil society organisations (CSOs) working together to strengthen the resilience of communities most at risk of disasters.

 Get exclusive access to learning and exchange opportunities on topics including fundraising, advocacy, project management and thematic areas like climate change, food and water insecurity, and gender inequality.